Welcome to Ladybug Hill Farm

 Over the years, Ladybug Hill Farm has improved the herd dramatically and

 continue to add high quality bucks.
-All of our goats are registered
+All of the goats are registered

-experience of breeding horses I understood the necessity of producing top
+Association.
+With my experience in breeding performance horses, I understood the necessity of producing top

 quality offspring with proven bloodlines and sound conformation.